MRT-77/AdobeConnectRecord/README.md

   <h1>Adobe Connect Record</h1>
 </div>

+### Installation

+1. Go to adobe connect installation directory by right click on adobe connect shortcut icon and click on Open File Location
+2. Rename original file `connect.exe` to `adobeconnect.exe`
+3. Copy this program to the same folder

+### Usage

+1. Open your browser and open a recorded webianr then adobe connect will start automatically
+2. A console window will show up and it asks you to enter the recording mode or not then type Yes or Y then press enter.

 ### Note

 - This icon is used only to maintain the appearance of shortcuts on the desktop and the original logo belongs to Adobe.